Last Updated on by Dan S

 Conclusion

-Luckily, recessions don’t hang around for ever.
-They can sometimes be minor slumps in the economy or something a bit more impactful like the 2007/8 financial crisis.
-These events simply mean customers in general have less to spend.
+Luckily, economic downturns don’t hang around forever.
+They can sometimes be minor slumps in the economy or something more impactful.
+Consumer spending growth is likely to weaken to 3.7% in 2025, though consumption is still showing resilience as unemployment remains low and consumers buy ahead of tariff-related price increases.
 The great news is that by doing the above, your store can come out even stronger the other side.